Strike paralyzes Venezuela

 A demonstrator walks behind a fire barricade while participating in a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Carlos Garcia Rawlins

+A demonstrator is seen near a graffiti that reads "Hello dictatorship, do you have bread?" while clashing with riot security forces during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Andres...more

+A woman gestures as she walks back towards demonstrators after arguing with the police, during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Andres Martinez Casares

-Opposition supporters use trees to build barricades on the street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas, Venezuela.
+A demonstrator looks on while clashing with riot security forces during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Carlos Garcia Rawlins

+Demonstrators hide from riot security forces during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Fabiola Ferrero

+An opposition supporter blocks a road during a strike called to protest against Venezuelan President Nicolas Maduro's government in Maracaibo.
+REUTERS/Isaac Urrutia

+Demonstrators clash with riot security forces while participating in a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Andres Martinez Casares

+Cardboard crosses with the name of opposition supporters killed during demonstrations are seen on a fence during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Fabiola Ferrero

-People walk on a closed street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+People pass through a street blocked by riot security forces during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Marco Bello

+People cross under ropes used to close a sidewalk during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Andres Martinez Casares

+A demonstrator jumps over a barricade while participating in a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Carlos Garcia Rawlins

-A man uses garbage to block a street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+Opposition supporters use trees to build barricades on the street during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Carlos Garcia Rawlins

+Demonstrators drag a telephone box to build a barricade while participating in a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Carlos Garcia Rawlins

 A pedestrian walks through a barricade during a rally against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Carlos Garcia Rawlins